 Polvorosas get their name from the root word, "Polvo", meaning dust or powder.
 They are little shortbread cookies dipped in confectioners' sugar.
 One bite and the crumbs and powder go everywhere.
 Hence the name.
-Similar cookies are known in Mexico as Mexican Wedding Cakes.
+Similar cookies are known as Mexican Wedding Cakes.
 I love the apt name of Polvorosas better.

 |packing into mini muffin tins|

 Making these, I started out using pounds and ounces to measure the ingredients, though I translated that over to cups.
 Pounds and ounces is a more accurate measurement, of course.
 Here is my recipe.

 Place granulated sugar into a food processor or blender to make it very fine.
 Cream the butter and shortening, then add the sugar and cream well.